aramis-lab/clinica/docs/IO.md

 Starting from a BIDS compliant dataset, this command creates:

-1. A TSV file for each session available with the list of the modalities found for each subject.
+1. `<prefix>_ses-<session_label>.tsv`: TSV files for each session available with the list of the modalities found for each subject.
-The name of the files produced will be `<prefix>_ses-<session_label>.tsv`.
-2. A text file containing the number and the percentage of modalities missing for each session.
+2. `<prefix>_summary.txt`: a text file containing the number and the percentage of modalities missing for each session.
-The name of the files produced will be `<prefix>_summary.txt`.
+3. `analysis.txt`: a text file in which a table is written per session.
+This table contains the number of images per modality per diagnosis when the column `diagnosis` is available in the session- level files of the BIDS directory.

 If no value for `<prefix>` is specified by the user, the default will be `missing_mods`.